airss-docs/airss-docs.github.io/examples/index.md

 AB-98628-151-59       -0.00    44.751    -71.411  -2.137   1.141 -  1 B3A5         P1         1
 ```

-Using `xmgrace` the `hull.agr` file generate can be examined.
+Using `xmgrace` the generated `hull.agr` file can be examined.
 The end members for the convex hull calculation can be specified.
 Stable compounds are denoted by a "+" symbol.

 ```console
 $ ca -m -1 BA -2 B | sort -n -k 6 -k 5